VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ### Monitoring

-`vmagent` export various metrics in Prometheus exposition format at `/metrics` page.
+`vmagent` exports various metrics in Prometheus exposition format at `/metrics` page.
 It is recommended setting up regular scraping of this page either via `vmagent` itself or via Prometheus, so the exported metrics could be analyzed later.

 ### Troubleshooting

-* It is recommended increasing the maximum number of open file in the system (`ulimit -n`) when scraping big number of targets, since `vmagent` establishes at least a single TCP connection per each target.
+* It is recommended increasing the maximum number of open files in the system (`ulimit -n`) when scraping big number of targets, since `vmagent` establishes at least a single TCP connection per each target.

 * It is recommended increasing `-remoteWrite.queues` if `vmagent` collects more than 100K samples per second